 But if you can get past the stress and politics, you might enjoy this challenging and rewarding field.
 MSN degree holder Carolyn Bernstein offers a no-holds-barred look at becoming a nurse.

 I thought nursing would combine many of the aspects of medicine, holistic health and social work that I wanted in an education and career.

-GradSchools: What's the best and worst thing about this career?
+GradSchools: What's the best and worst thing about being a nurse?

-I love working with people around their health - to me one's health or struggle to regain it, is the foundation of how we operate and function in the world.
+I love working with people around their health - to me one's health, or struggle to regain it, is the foundation of how we operate and function in the world.
 There is an automatic intimacy in the relationship.
-I also love the flexibility I have in my career given the range of jobs for nurses out there.
-I sometimes struggle with the hierarchical structure that still exists - the "old boys club" that treats nurses secondary to physicians.
+I also love the flexibility I have given the range of jobs for nurses out there.
+I do sometimes struggle with the hierarchical structure that still exists - the "old boys club" that treats nurses secondary to physicians.

 GradSchools: What type of person is ideally suited for nursing?

 There is no one type of person that should be in nursing since nursing matches many different personalities.
 The ICU is a great match for the detail oriented, while the ER is the best place for adrenaline junkies.
 Those with endless compassion will likely fit well in oncology or pediatrics, and there is even a place in research and education for those who don't like patient care.
 However, nursing might be tough for those who don't want to pay their dues cleaning bedpans or working the graveyard shift.

 GradSchools: What was your experience dealing with hierarchical systems in hospitals and medical settings?

 It is still alive and well, especially outside major cities.
 I used to be a little headstrong about asserting myself as a nurse.
 Now I actually don't mind deferring at times, and not having my judgment being the bottom line.
 It's an exercise in humility.

 GradSchools: What advice would you give prospective graduate nursing students?